mehul-0901/Moviemanor/README.md

 ---

 # Docker

+You can even run Docker images if you do not wish to pull the repository.
+For this guide you need to have Docker CLI installed on your local machine.

 **All the Environment variables are provided in the .env file**

 If you want to check out our application on Docker, simply follow the steps below:

-### Step 1:- Pulling the Server and Client Images from the Docker registry (optional)
-To pull the Server image run
+> ### Step 1:- Pulling the Server and Client Images from the Docker registry (optional) To pull the Server image run
 ```
 docker pull marksman007/moviemanor-server